joelchrono12/joelchrono12.ml/index.md

 ---
 title: Home | joelchrono12
-header: Welcome to my <i>digital garden</i>
+header: Welcome to my digital garden
 description: Hello!
 I am Joel, you are visiting my personal website.
-Here you can see some of my thoughts and ramblings about tech, gaming and other hobbies.
+Here you can see some of my thoughts and ramblings about tech, gaming and other hobbies, my favorite of which is <a href='/origami/'>origami</a>.
 I hope you enjoy your visit!
 permalink: /
 layout: default
 ---